WayanFWP/PSB/README.md

 # Filtering Amplitude to ECG Morphology.

-Biomedical Signal Processing Project that converting the raw amplitude values in the data folder and applying a bandpass filter to obtain a clear morphology.
+Biomedical Signal Processing Project that converting the raw amplitude values in the data folder(default) and applying a bandpass filter to obtain a clear BPM.

 ## Prerequisites